 Did I mention that these practice mats are FREE for you when you sign up below?

 Q-Tips!!!!
 YES!!!!
 My kinders love anything with paint and this one is an easy one.
-Print the name templates and add paint and q-tips.
+Print the name templates and add paint and Q-tips.
 Plus this is more practice with a tool that we will use all year long.
+They really do master getting the paint, using the Q-tips and cleaning up after themselves during these first two weeks.

 One week is not NEARLY enough for practicing names, of course.
 It’s something that we will work on for several weeks and even months for some kiddos.
 Because of that, it’s important to find activities that will sustain and engage.
 For those kiddos that really need those letters reinforced, we go over the letter names (and usually put the letters to a little song like for the name McCoy -my middle son-I would put the song to the tune of BINGO and sing M-C-C-O-Y) every single day, pointing as the letters as we go along.